Kapil-9762/Tic-Tac-Tao/README.md

 3. The first to align 3 symbols (row, column, or diagonal) wins.
 4. If the grid is full and no one wins → it's a Draw!
 ## Author
-👤 Your Name
+👤 Your Name : Kapil Prajapati
-- GitHub: